aicheye/aicheye/README.md

 ## Hi there 👋
 High school student @AYJSS 🍁

+Incoming B.S.E. @UWaterloo 🪿

+Passionate about competitive programming, robotics, and sustainable urbanism.
+My dream job is at the intersection of environmental issues and computer science.

 <!--
 **aicheye/aicheye** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.